google/pigweed/pw_tokenizer/docs.rst

 Basic operation
 ===============
+There are two sides to tokenization: tokenizing strings in the source code and detokenizing these strings back to human-readable form.

   1. In C or C++ code, strings are hashed to generate a stable 32-bit token.
   2. The tokenization macro removes the string literal by placing it in an ELF section that is excluded from the final binary.